 A tenant to whom a cottage holding1 has been let2 has against the council3 the same right to compensation for specified improvements4 as he would have had if the holding had been a market garden5.
 He is not, however, entitled to compensation for improvements executed contrary to an express written prohibition by the council6.
-If the tenant feels aggrieved by such a prohibition he may appeal to the Secretary of State or the Welsh Ministers7, who may confirm, vary or annul the prohibition: in this respect the Secretary of State's or the Welsh Ministers' decision is final
+If the tenant feels aggrieved by such a prohibition he may appeal to the Secretary of State or the Welsh Ministers7, who may confirm,

 **Trials are provided to all LexisPSL and LexisLibrary content, excluding Practice Compliance, Practice Management and Risk and Compliance, subscription packages are tailored to your specific needs.
 To discuss trialling these LexisPSL services please email customer service via our online form.
 Free trials are only available to individuals based in the UK.
 We may terminate this trial at any time or decide not to give a trial, for any reason.
 Trial includes one question to LexisAsk during the length of the trial.

 To view the latest version of this document and millions of others like it, sign-in to LexisLibrary or register for a free trial.